Dauvit/AHDA-sample-text/workbook.md

 <p style="background-color:azure;">
 Not terribly useful, just an Element.
-Show how to look this up in Python manual.
+Show how to look this up in Python manual, and see useful methods, eg tag and text.

-Similarly Python re Match object.
 </p>

 Python has several built-in XML parsers, of which `etree`